 Neck and arm pain – Cervical radiculopathy

-This is when a nerve root in the cervical spine or neck is pressured or irritated, with neurological symptoms.
-It can cause pain to radiate to the shoulder and down the arm, or weakness in the arm or hands with tingling, pins and needles and numbness.
+When a nerve root in the cervical spine or neck is pressured or irritated, it is know as cervical radiculopathy.
+This comes with neurological symptoms.
+It can cause neck pain to radiate to the shoulder and down the arm, or weakness in the arm or hands with tingling, pins and needles and numbness.

 Cervical Nerve Roots and Radiculopathy